 For those who want to keep fit in Sarsina, one of the largest and best marked "paths" of Italy starts: the Way of San Vicinio.

-Composed of over 14 stages, in addition to "braces" and secondary and connecting routes, the Way of San Vicinio unfolds mainly along the Savio valley, on both its banks, until reaching the Casentino, the Hermitage of Camaldoli, and in the upper Tiber valley, at the convent of La Verna.
+Made up of over 14 legs, in addition to "branches" and secondary and connecting routes, the Way of San Vicinio unfolds mainly along the Savio valley, on both its banks, until reaching the Casentino, the Hermitage of Camaldoli, and in the upper Tiber valley, at the convent of La Verna.

 A peculiar and unique characteristic of the Way of San Vicinio is that it was designed by recovering ancient paths and mule tracks to offer the walker not the shortest road between the two places to be joined, but the more natural, wilder and more authentic route.